 Everything changes and nothing lasts forever.
 That unforgettable summer vacation, incredible friendships, and even our own lives will all come to an end.
 It’s natural to be sad, but we should also be happy that we had these experiences.

 Over the years, children and parents have enjoyed both the writing and illustrations of Dr. Seuss (March 2, 1904 – September 24, 1991).
-We hope you enjoyed and found inspiration from this collection of famous Dr. Seuss quotes.
-If we missed any of your favorites, then please tell us in the comments.
+We hope you found this collection of famous Dr. Seuss quotes both inspirational and motivational.
+If we missed any of your favorite quotes, then please tell us in the comments.